 Purpose 4: To preserve the setting and special character of historic towns Lower Purpose 3: To assist in safeguarding the countryside from encroachment The parcel consists entirely of open land in agricultural use.
 There is no identifiable built form or urbanising development within the parcel and it is therefore considered to be undeveloped.
 The openness from the parcel itself would be appreciable from approaches to Horley along Smallfield Road and as a result there would be a perception of encroachment, particularly at a local scale.
-In addition, whilst the western boundary is formed by a strong feature in physical terms (Burstow Stream), there is a relatively high degree of intervisibility between this parcel and the wider countryside both to the west and to some extent the east such that this parcel reads as a reasonably integral and coherent part of it.
+In addition, whilst the western boundary is formed by a strong feature in physical terms (Burstow Stream), there is a relatively high degree of intervisibility between this parcel and the wider countryside both to the east and to some extent the west such that this parcel reads as a reasonably integral and coherent part of it.
 This is amplified by the low lying and generally flat nature of the landscape in this area to the east of Horley which gives rise to the possibility of long range views across this and other adjoining parcels of open countryside.
 Taking account of the factors above, the parcel is considered to be of higher importance to this purpose.
-Higher contribution to Green Bel function the sensitivity to its loss, is more limited.
-The gap is somewhat sensitive to visual coalescence at a local scale, particularly as viewed when approaching Horley along Smallfield Road, and the further loss of openness on the southern side of the road would serve to reinforce the perception of proximity between the two settlements.
-Taking account of the factors above, the parcel is considered to be of lower importance to this purpose. contribution to Green Belt function strong.
-Taking account of the factors above, the parcel is considered to be of moderate importance to this purpose.
-Purpose 2: To prevent neighbouring towns from merging into one another The parcel lies between main settlement of Horley and the nearby village of Smallfield to the west.
+Higher contribution to Green Belt function The gap is somewhat sensitive to visual coalescence at a local scale, particularly as viewed when approaching Horley along Smallfield Road, and the further loss of openness on the southern side of the road would serve to reinforce the perception of proximity between the two settlements.
+Taking account of the factors above, the parcel is considered to be of lower importance to this purpose. to Green Belt function The parcel lies between main settlement of Horley and the nearby village of Smallfield to the east.
 The existing settlement gap at this point is approximately 1.1km at its narrowest.
 Given the geographic location of the parcel, and in particular the existing extent of the built up area directly to the north of it, there would be no reduction in the width of the gap resulting from the removal of this parcel.
-As such, whilst the gap is considered to be a narrow gap, the role played by the parcel itself, and Stream, which is recognisable and physically robust feature.
+As such, whilst the gap is considered to be a narrow gap, the role played by the parcel itself, and the sensitivity to its loss, is more limited.
+Lower contribution Taking account of the factors above, the parcel is considered to be of moderate importance to this purpose.
+Purpose 2: To prevent neighbouring towns from merging into one another Stream, which is recognisable and physically robust feature.
 The southern boundary is however more open, formed by a field boundary with a mixture of hedgerow and less dense tree cover.
-Overall, however, the boundaries are considered to be
+Overall, however, the boundaries are considered to be strong.

 The parcel is not directly adjacent to or in proximity of a historic town or conservation area such that it forms part of the setting.
-Whilst the parcel is in reasonable proximity to Thunderfield Castle Scheduled Ancient Monument, it plays little role in its setting or character. contribution to Green Belt function Taking account of the factors above, the parcel is considered to be of lower importance to this purpose.
-Purpose 5: To assist in urban regeneration, by encouraging the recycling of derelict and other urban land Lower contribution The "urban areas first" approach set out in Policy CS6 of the adopted Core Strategy ensures that development on greenfield, Green Belt sites should not directly compete with viable and deliverable urban/regeneration opportunities. to Green Belt function
+Whilst the parcel is in reasonable proximity to Thunderfield Castle Scheduled Ancient Monument, it plays little role in its setting or character.
+Taking account of the factors above, the parcel is considered to be of lower importance to this purpose. contribution to Green Belt function Purpose 5: To assist in urban regeneration, by encouraging the recycling of derelict and other urban land The "urban areas first" approach set out in Policy CS6 of the adopted Core Strategy ensures that development on greenfield, Green Belt sites should not directly compete with viable and deliverable urban/regeneration opportunities.
+Lower contribution to Green Belt function